ejeej/EventsStockPrices/README.md

 - EMA,
 - RSI,
 - MACD.

+Using [BioPharmCatalyst](https://www.biopharmcatalyst.com) events in Biotech companies were parsed for the period from 2017-01-01 to 2022-01-31 and placed into Events.xlsx file.
+All events were classified into several groups:

+- Approved - a drug was approved by the FDA,
+- CRL - Complete Response Letter, rejection of approval by the FDA,
+- BLA/ NDA/ sNDA Filing - Biologic License Application/ New Drug Application/ supplemental NDA,
+- PDUFA - Prescription Drug User Fee Act date, the date assigned by the FDA to issue an approval decision or CRL for a drug application,
+- Phase 1 - Phase 3 - events concerning the results of the corresponding phases of the clinical trials held by the company.

 All stock prices are loaded for the chosen security code from [Yahoo Finance](https://finance.yahoo.com/) using function `getSymbols` from R `quantmod` package.